Deschampsia cespitosa

-It is a larval host to the Juba skipper and the umber skipper.

 Description

 A distinguishing feature is the upper surface of the leaf blade which feels rough and can cut in one direction, but is smooth in the opposite direction.
 The dark green upper sides of the leaves are deeply grooved.

 It can grow to 4.5 ft tall, and has a long, narrow, pointed ligule.
 It flowers from June until August.